-12/16/2016 Non-ferrous recycler, processing non-ferrous metals into a form suitable for melting All non-ferrous metals Generate a residual insulation type material that qualifies as ADC 8 years The materials are handled by a third party so not sure how they are actually used.
-Well in excess of 98% of all materials we get are recycled, the only material that is residual is the insulation and it is very small portion of total.
-No Increase a little Small positive.
+12/10/2010 Background Major business activities Non-ferrous recycler, processing non-ferrous metals into a form suitable for melting Materials processed in Region All non-ferrous metals Materials receiving exemptions and reductions Generate a residual insulation type material that qualifies as ADC Years qualifying for exemptions 8 years How are materials used at landfill The materials are handled by a third party so not sure how they are actually used.
+Portion of total materials that Well in excess of 98% of all materials we get are recycled, the only material that qualify for exemptions is residual is the insulation and it is very small portion of total.
+Suggestions for other materials that should qualify No Are there going to be more materials qualifying for exemptions in the future?
+Increase a little The Marketplace What is the impact of the reduced / exempted RSF and ET on your business?
+Small positive.
 It helps to reduce costs.
+How are materials that could qualify identified?
 It's the only material that can't get recycled as a commodity.
+How is the landfill chosen?
 We worked with a 3rd party vendor for hauling who identified the landfill.
+What would be the impact of eliminating the ET and RSF reductions and exemptions on your business?
 It would have a small negative impact.
 Thinking about the total cost for handling the residual exempted materials, the big cost for our company is the hauling, not the disposal.
 The changes in the fees and taxes would only marginally increase our total cost to handle the material.
 The challenge for us is the overall commodity market for everything we process.
 The markets fluctuate, and when the commodity values are high, a change in the fees / taxes is not an issue because profit margins are good, however, when markets sink, a small change in the costs of dealing with the residuals will have a larger impact on the revenue.
+Program Administration Challenges in the ET and RSF program administration?
 Trying to get the ADC certified is a very long process, would like to see it streamlined - for us there are no changes in the material / waste stream over time so testing period should be shorter.
+Are the ET and RSF exemptions and reductions clearly defined and understandable?
 Neutral